sachinsenal0x64/hifi/CONTRIBUTING.md

 - Feel free to send PR's regarding spelling mistakes, incorrect grammar etc.

 - Always add a comment when adding a new code block.

+- When submitting a PR, include a clear title and description—for example, what the PR is for and what it fixes.
+If you have screenshots, they’ll be even more helpful.